GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

 descriptor], which provides basic information about the device.
 For the browser to fetch more information about the device it uses the `bVendorCode` value to issue additional requests to the device.
 The only request currently specified is `GET_URL` which returns a [URL descriptor].
-These are similar to string descriptors however are designed to encode URLs in the fewest bytes.
-A URL descriptor for `"https://google.com"` would look like
+These are similar to string descriptors but are designed to encode URLs in the fewest bytes.
+A URL descriptor for `"https://google.com"` would look like this:
-this:

 <div class="w-table-wrapper">
   <table>